mashu-daishi/debug-timer/README.md

 debugTimer.addEvent( 'another title', { 'whatever' : 'you would like' } );
 debugTimer.events;
 //=> [ { 'title' : 'title' }, { 'title' : 'another title', 'optionalData' : { 'whatever' : 'you would like' } } ]

+debugTimer.showEvents() // Will output the events, and the time between the event and the previous event.
 ```

 ## License